MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Common Structure

 \subsection{Data Assimilation in Fluid Mechanics}

-In weather forecasting and oceanography it is frequently of interest to determine the initial condition $u$ for a PDE dynamical system modeling a fluid, given observations \cite{ben02,kal03}.
-To gain insight into such problems we consider a model of incompressible fluid flow, namely either the Stokes ($\gamma=0$) or Navier-Stokes equation ($\gamma=1$), on a two dimensional unit torus $\bbT^2$:
+In weather forecasting and oceanography it is frequently of interest to determine the initial condition $u$ for a PDE dynamical system modelling a fluid, given observations \cite{ben02,kal03}.
+To gain insight into such problems, we consider a model of incompressible fluid flow, namely, either the Stokes ($\gamma=0$) or Navier--Stokes equation ($\gamma=1$), on a two-dimen\-sional unit torus $\bbT^2$.
+In the following $v(\cdot,t)$ denotes the velocity field at time~$t$, $u$ the initial velocity field and $p(\cdot,t)$ the pressure field at time $t$ and the following is an implicit nonlinear equation for the pair $(v,p)$:

+The aim in many applications is to determine the initial state of the fluid velocity, the function $u$, from some observations relating to the velocity field $v$ at later times.

-A simple model of the situation arising in weather forecasting is to determine $v$ from {\em Eulerian data} of the form $y = \{y_{j,k}\}_{j,k=1}^{N,M}$ where
+A simple model of the situation arising in weather forecasting is to determine $v$ from \emph{Eulerian data} of the form $y = \{y_{j,k}\}_{j,k=1}^{N,M}$, where

-Thus the inverse problem is to find $u$ from $y$ of the form \eqref{eq:obs} with $\cG_{j,k}(u)=v(x_j,t_k).$
+Thus, the inverse problem is to find $u$ from $y$ of the form (\ref{eqobs}) with $\cG_{j,k}(u)=v(x_j,t_k)$.

-In oceanography {\em Lagrangian data} is often encountered: data is gathered from the trajectories $z_j(t)$ advected by the velocity field of interest, and thus satisfy the integral equation
+In oceanography \emph{Lagrangian data} is often encountered: data is gathered from the trajectories of particles $z_j(t)$ moving in the velocity field of interest, and thus satisfying the integral equation

 Data is of the form